SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 WORD wMinor = 1024 (SFe32)

 - Legacy SF players might not support wMajor=4.
-- SFe32 4.00 files may technically appear as Version 2.1024/3.1024.
+- SFe32 4.0 files may technically appear as Version 2.1024/3.1024.
-- Update for 4.00.9: the second byte now represents the specification version, so 128 has become 1024.

 The size must be exactly 4 bytes.
 Reject files with an "ifil" subchunk that isn't 4 bytes as "Structurally Unsound".

 ### Using the specification version

-Alternatively, the wMajor and wMinor can be set in the same way as the specification version, for example version 4.00 becomes wMajor=4, wMinor=0.
+Alternatively, the wMajor and wMinor can be set in the same way as the specification version, for example version 4.0 becomes wMajor=4, wMinor=0.

 ### In case of missing ifil subchunk